Updated: Dec 19, 2022

 5. Avoid Talking About The Accident In The Meantime

-Despite your frustration, it is common for your lawyer to advise you to avoid talking about your accident and settlement claims in public spaces.
+Despite your frustration, it is common for your lawyer to advise you to avoid discussing your accident and settlement claims in public spaces.
 This includes social media and some of your friends.

-When insurance adjusters and the at-fault party's lawyers investigate the claim, they will look you up and try to find anything they're able to about you.
+When insurance adjusters and the at-fault party's lawyers investigate the claim, they will look you up and try to find anything they can about you.
 Of course, one of their first stops would be your social media accounts.

 If you posted or said anything about the accident, they might take and twist that to make you look bad and weaken your case.
 They will try to make it seem like it's your fault or that you weren't as injured as you claim to be.